konggu128/Transcriptome-/README.md

 module load toptat
 module load bowtie2
 ```
-index reference genome first;
+Index reference genome first

-soybean has lots of chromosomes and therefore has multiple fa files to index;
+Soybean has lots of chromosomes and therefore has multiple fa files to index

-while the input file for bowtie2-build can be single fasta file or zip archive of multiple fasta files;
+While the input file for bowtie2-build can be single fasta file or zip archive of multiple fasta files

-therefore in genome raw folder, zip fa files first;
+Therefore in genome raw folder, zip fa files first
 ```{php}
 zip genome.zip *.fa
 ```
-build index files:
+Build index files:
 ```{php}
 bowtie2-build genome.zip genome
 ```
-errors were shown up with "empty reference" or "reference only gaps"
+Errors were shown up with "empty reference" or "reference only gaps"

-therefore, combine all the fa files into 1 fa file:
+Therefore, combine all the fa files into 1 fa file:
 ```{php}
 cat *.fa > genome.fa
 bowtie2-build genome.fa genome
 ```
-seems working fine but when run tophat, tophat cannot find the .bt2 index file;
+Seems working fine but when run tophat, tophat cannot find the .bt2 index file

-error was about cannot find .bt2l file (long-index file);
+Error was about cannot find .bt2l file (long-index file)

-therefore, white a for loop to index these fa files one by one;
+Ttherefore, white a for loop to index these fa files one by one
 ```{php}
 nano index.sh
 for i `seq 1 20`